barronh/geos2cmaq/MANUSCRIPT_README.md

 This software was used in Henderson et al.[1].
 In that manuscript, the GEOS-Chem outputs were created using v8-03-02 and v9-01-01 code.
 For subsequent work, we use the ND49 option instead of modifying the code.
+These files are provided for posterity.

 v8-03-02 was at the following commit with edits described in MANUSCRIPT_CODE.diff commit b27d73dc1ea51de3f9571b337408a93daf113c04